Work: How to Learn About Your Occupation in Canada

 For example, “Industrial Electricians” job title in NOC is code 7242, which means: skill type 7 (Trades, transport and equipment operators), skill level 2 (College education or apprenticeship training), occupational group 4 (Electrical Trades and Telecommunication Occupations) and job title 2 (Industrial Electricians).
 So, knowing the code, you will find answers for the most of your questions using the second book.

 To see a more detailed description of your occupation, you have to look at provincial websites.
-Open, for example, at the Ontario site type your job title and click “Find”.
+Open, for example, the Ontario site htt, type your job title and click “Find”.
 In addition to NOC common job descriptions, you will also find Ontario employment rate, annual income, hourly wage, statistical data, regulatory bodies, etc.

 Once you learn your NOC occupation description, you can specify the correct job title in your resume and use it for search of vacancies in various job banks.
 Good luck!